 A Brief History of Pain Management & VR

-In 1996, University of Washington investigators Hunter Hoffman, PhD and David Patterson, PhD co-originated the then new technique of using virtual reality for pain control.
+In 1996, University of Washington investigators Hunter Hoffman, PhD and David Patterson, PhD co-originated the then new technique of using virtual reality for pain control, which later led to the adoption of VR in chronic pain management.
 In 2000, Hoffman et al. published “Virtual reality as an adjunctive pain control during burn wound care in adolescent patients.”

 They reported that VR is a “uniquely attention-capturing medium capable of maximizing the amount of attention drawn away from the ‘real world’, allowing patients to tolerate painful procedures.”
 In a nutshell, it worked via distraction.